 The Bachelor of Science in Exercise Science with an Emphasis in Health Education program offers a blend of classroom instruction and clinical experience designed to prepare students for entry into the fitness industry as a personal trainer, strength coach, health and fitness instructor or exercise leader.
 The exercise science degree program can lead to eligibility for certification in any of several areas with the American College of Sports Medicine and/or the National Strength and Conditioning Association (or any of the national aerobics instructor certifications).

-GCU‛s exercise science degree program will also provide competency in personal and group health instruction to prepare students as health and wellness educators.
-This career path is for anyone who wants to work directly with students/clients in the areas of disease prevention, physical fitness, wellness and health enhancement.
+GCU's exercise science degree program will also provide competency in personal and group health instruction to prepare students as health and wellness educators.
+This career path is for anyone whos enthusiastic about working directly with clients in the areas of disease prevention and physical fitness, as well as wellness and health enhancement.

-The curriculum for the exercise science degree explores what fitness entails, examines how to evaluate an individual‛s fitness needs, and provides guidance on how to develop customized fitness programs.
-Future physical education teachers, fitness instructors and recreational leaders will be prepared with the skills necessary to teach physical education to groups.
-Nutrition theory is studied, with a focus on food components, exercise and weight control.
-Students will also investigate the principles of sports medicine, including the care and treatment of athletic trauma.
+The curriculum for the exercise science degree explores fitness, examines how to evaluate an individual's fitness needs and provides guidance for developing customized fitness programs.
+Future fitness instructors and recreational leaders will be prepared with the skills necessary to teach health education to groups.
+Students will study nutrition theory and focus on food components, exercise and weight control.
+Students will also investigate the principles of sports medicine, including the care and treatment of student-athletes.

 General Education coursework prepares Grand Canyon University graduates to think critically, communicate clearly, live responsibly in a diverse world, and thoughtfully integrate their faith and ethical convictions into all dimensions of life.
 These competencies, essential to an effective and satisfying life, are outlined in the General Education Learner Outcomes.
 General Education courses embody the breadth of human understanding and creativity contained in the liberal arts and sciences tradition.
 Students take an array of foundational knowledge courses that promote expanded knowledge, insight, and the outcomes identified in the University's General Education Competencies.
 The knowledge and skills students acquire through these courses serve as a foundation for successful careers and lifelong journeys of growing understanding and wisdom.